 Early Life

 Richard Hayne was born on May 26, 1947, in Bryn Mawr, Pennsylvania, and grew up in the Philadelphia suburbs.
-He developed an interest in countercultural trends, which later influenced his retail vision.
-Hayne graduated from Lehigh University in 1969 with a degree in anthropology.
+He graduated from Lehigh University in 1969 with a degree in anthropology.
+During his college years, he developed an interest in countercultural trends, which later influenced the aesthetic of his retail ventures.

 Rise to Success